suncoast-devs/handbook/lessons/cs-api-clients/reading/02-part3.md

 Next up is the processing of the response JSON.
 We can make a method to handle that.
-Notice that since we call an `await` our method needs to be `async` and it returns a `Task<Item>` since we want it to return an `Item` but we wrap it in a `Task` so dotnet can handle the async nature.
+Notice that since we call an `await` our method needs to be `async` and it returns a `Task<Item>` since we want it to return an `Item` but we wrap it in a `Task` so .NET can handle the async nature.

 ```C#
 static async Task<Item> ConvertResponseToItem(HttpResponseMessage response)